Chart Color Schemes

 The educational profile of Charnwood exceeds national averages, with above-average qualification levels and academic performance metrics

 The area's university qualification rate is 24.3%, significantly lower than the SA4 region average of 46.8%.
-Bachelor degrees are most common at 15.8%, followed by postgraduate qualifications (6.1%) and graduate diplomas (2.4%).
-Vocational credentials are held by 38.6% of residents aged 15 and above, with advanced diplomas at 12.1% and certificates at 26.5%.
-Educational participation is high, with 29.5% of residents currently enrolled in formal education.
+Bachelor degrees are the most common at 15.8%, followed by postgraduate qualifications (6.1%) and graduate diplomas (2.4%).
+Vocational credentials are prevalent, with 38.6% of residents aged 15+ holding them, including advanced diplomas (12.1%) and certificates (26.5%).
+Educational participation is high, with 29.5% of residents currently enrolled in formal education, comprising 10.6% in primary, 7.1% in secondary, and 3.9% in tertiary education.

 Frequently Asked Questions - Education